esovetkin/jbs/README.md

 ## Usage

 `jbs` is a single executable that checks and compiles a script, then runs or continues its execution steps.
-JBS also includes a REPL interpreter, which is invoked by calling `jbs` without arguments.
+JBS also includes a REPL interpreter, invoked by calling `jbs` without arguments (see [docs/help_repl.md](docs/help_repl.md)).

 ```bash
 % jbs -h